Email Marketing Solutions: How to Display Images in Your Newsletter

 So, how can you send newsletters with images anyway?

-Just like an internet website can include linked images, your emails can include images that aren’t part of the actual message.
-That way, not only is the email much smaller, but most spam filters will be much less suspicious of it.
+Like an internet website can include linked images, your emails can consist of pictures that aren’t part of the message.
+That way, the email is much smaller, and most spam filters will be much less suspicious of it.
 Nevertheless, since most images are linked from an external site, almost all email providers will ask for confirmation from the client before displaying images.
-Before confirmation, the message will be “image free”.
+Before confirmation, the message will be “image free.”

-Using ActiveTrail’s email marketing platform, for example, you can add the text: “view this email in your browser”. when a user clicks on that text a new window will open displaying the newsletter separately from the email provider’s system – without any limitations.
+Using ActiveTrail’s email marketing platform, for example, you can add the text: “view this email in your browser”.
+When a user clicks on that text, a new window displays the newsletter separately from the email provider’s system – without any limitations.

-Nevertheless, help your recipients by letting them know, in a dedicated message, or by a button attached to an email, that they should configure their accounts to display images, or alternatively add you as a contact so that you aren’t blocked.
+Nevertheless, help your recipients by letting them know, in a dedicated message or by a button attached to an email, that they should configure their accounts to display images or add you as a contact so that you aren’t blocked.

 Using Outlook the image blocking will look like this: